canonical/ubuntu-pro-client/dev-docs/explanations/early_review_signoff.md

 # Early review sign-off

-As the Client has a very broad exception for SRUs, there are some features which need pre-evaluation from people outside the team.
+As the Pro Client has a broad exception for SRUs, there are some features which need pre-evaluation from people outside the team.

 This pre-evaluation should be performed at specification time, even before any